 After the foundation of communist China in 1949, many Chinese fled to Hong Kong.
 Rapid capitalist development initiated, carried out by Chinese businessmen and a large, cheap labor army, with long working days and child labor, and no unions standing up for them.
 The inequality between the rich upper layer and a large, poor population was enormous.
 Instead of just being a transit port, Hong Kong now also became an industrial area, an exporter of clothing, toys, electronics and films.
 It also became an important international financial center.

 Hong Kong was and is the gateway to emerging China.
 It became one of the richest cities in Asia.
-It is a hard, unrestrained capitalist city-state, without social protection.
+It became a hard, unrestrained capitalist city-state, without social protection.
 Houses are very expensive; many people live in booths without windows.
-But the city has an independent legal system, good education, and freedom of expression: the press is informative and critical.
+But the city had an independent legal system, good education, and freedom of expression.